anu-Prakash-19/Light-Dark-Mode-master/README.md

-# Project Video Demo
+# Light-Dark Mode - Project Demo

 Hi there! 👋
-This repository includes a short 17-second demo video of one of my recent projects.
-The video gives a quick overview of how the project works, highlighting the main features and user experience.
+This repository includes a short 17-second demo video of my **Light-Dark Mode** project.
+The video gives a quick look at how the light/dark theme toggle works, demonstrating the smooth UI transition between both modes.

 ## 📹 About the Video

-- **File name**: `c442fde1-aa88-431b-a276-82ff8609c35e.mp4`
+- **File name**: `Light-Dark mode.mp4`
 - **Format**: MP4
 - **Length**: 17 seconds
-- **Content**: A brief walkthrough of the project interface and key functionality.
+- **Content**: A simple walkthrough of the light/dark mode toggle in action.

 ## 🧑‍💻 Project Highlights

-In this short video, you’ll see:
+In this video, you’ll see:

-- The basic flow of the application
-- Key features in action
-- A quick look at how the interface works
+- A clean and responsive UI
+- A toggle switch to switch between light and dark themes
+- Real-time theme changes reflected across the page

 ## ⚙️ Tools & Technologies Used

+- HTML
-- Frontend: [React / HTML / CSS / JavaScript]
+- CSS
-- Backend: [Node.js / Django / Python]
-- Database: [MongoDB / MySQL]
-- Other: [APIs / Firebase / Git]

-*Note: Replace the technologies above with the ones you actually used.*
+- JavaScript

 ## 🙋‍♀️ About Me

-I'm **Anu Prakash**, a Computer Science student who loves building projects that solve real-world problems.
+I'm **Anu Prakash**, a Computer Science student who enjoys building clean and interactive user interfaces.

 - ✉️ Email: anuprakash599@gmail.com
 - 🌐 [Portfolio](https://anu-prakash-19.github.io/Personal-Portfolio)